 - Share meals and worship together

-- Develop relationships with other students whom they will be studying alongside
+- Develop relationships with fellow students

 - Get their student card and library cards